 Identity for the Contoso Corporation

-Microsoft provides an Identity as a Service (IDaaS) across its cloud offerings.
-To adopt a cloud-inclusive infrastructure, Contoso's IDaaS solution must leverage their on-premises identity provider and include federated authentication with their existing trusted, third-party identity providers.
+Microsoft provides an Identity as a Service (IDaaS) across its cloud offerings with Azure Active Directory (Azure AD).
+To adopt Microsoft 365 Enterprise, Contoso's IDaaS solution had to leverage their on-premises identity provider and still include federated authentication with their existing trusted, third-party identity providers.

-Contoso uses a single Windows Server Active Directory (AD) forest for contoso.com with seven domains, one for each region of the world.
+Contoso uses a single Active Directory Domain Services (AD DS) forest for contoso.com with seven sub-domains, one for each region of the world.
 The headquarters, regional hub offices, and satellite offices contain domain controllers for local authentication and authorization.

-Contoso wants to use the accounts and groups in the contoso.com forest for authentication and authorization for its cloud-based apps and workloads.
+Contoso wanted to use the accounts and groups in the contoso.com forest for authentication and authorization for its Microsoft 365 workloads and services.

 Contoso's federated authentication infrastructure